divyamohan1993/divyamohan1993/README.md

 I am an orchestrator who decides what to build, picks the right tools, runs them in parallel, and owns the outcome.

-The catalogue is the proof.
+The work is the proof.

 ---